 Goodwill is calculated as the difference between the acquisition date fair value of the total consideration transferred and the aggregate values assigned to the assets acquired and liabilities assumed.
-The amount of goodwill calculated as of the acquisition date determined by the preliminary purchase price allocation at December 31, 2021 was \$255.2 million.
-As discussed in Note 1, the Company recognized a non-cash goodwill impairment charge of \$76.0 at December 31, 2021.
-The goodwill created in the acquisition is not deductible for tax purposes and there is no impact to income taxes from the goodwill impairment charge recorded.
-At December 31, 2021, the remaining balance of goodwill recognized by the Company from the acquisition was \$179.2 million.
+The amount of goodwill calculated as of the Acquisition Date determined by the final purchase price allocation was \$263.7 million.
+The goodwill created in the acquisition is not deductible for tax purposes.
+Refer to Note 21 (Goodwill) for more information regarding the valuation of goodwill.